jlevy/og-equity-compensation/README.md

 In contrast, this Guide is written to be:

 - **Reliable**: We do not promote any investor, company, or product.
-  We link liberally, so you can get more detail and perspectives.
 - **Clear**: We keep things brief and precise, but don’t oversimplify.
 - **Practical**: We include concrete details, advice, and pitfalls.
 - **Thoughtful**: We try to give context around the dry topics.